Ken Leonard & Jimmy Moore

 Long Ships/Link Piece

 John Lees was, of course, guitarist and sometime singer with Barclay James Harvest, who obviously felt, a few years into their career, that he had enough leftover material to record a solo album.
 Said record was duly knocked up around 1972/3, then stuck on the shelf due to obscure and idiotic record company politics, to finally emerge long after the event, in '77.
 Good year for soft rock, that.
 Actually, it probably was a good year for soft rock, what with the global success of such as Fleetwood Mac and ELO, though Lees was to see little of their sales figures.
-A Major Fancy would just about have passed muster in the early '70s, though it's no more dynamic than the work of his day job, but by the end of the decade it was a Record Out Of Time, and the cover pic of the slightly pudgy artiste in his best woolly jumper wouldn't have done an awful lot to sell it to Clash fans.
+A Major Fancy would just about have passed muster in the early '70s, though it's no more dynamic than the work of his day job, but by the end of the decade it was a Record Out Of Time, while the cover pic of the slightly pudgy artiste in his best woolly jumper wouldn't have done an awful lot to sell it to Clash fans.

 Sadly, the material is pretty insipid, not that BJH were ever the most raucous of prog bands, or even the most prog, for that matter.
 Child Of The Universe was rerecorded by BJH for '74's Everyone is Everybody Else, but nothing else here will be familiar.
 A quick note at this point to congratulate the hapless sleevenote writer, one Don Hurley, who elected to utilise purple prose such as 'there are very few writers who can inject such nerve-shattering thrust into their lyrics and deliver them with such crushing force', or 'he will spit out lyrics that cut like a machete'.
 'Nerve-shattering thrust'?
 'Crushing force'?
 All in his woolly jumper, no doubt.
-It hardly needs to be said that Lees does no such thing, and A Major Fancy is a pretty wussy effort all round, to be honest.
-In fairness, it isn't actually offensive, but it couldn't really be said to impinge itself on the consciousness very much at all, and gives the air of being slightly unfinished, with no fewer than three tracks being titled, er, Untitled, although one of them also has a title.
+It hardly needs to be said that Lees does no such thing and A Major Fancy is a pretty limp effort all round, to be honest.
+In fairness, it isn't actually offensive, but it couldn't really be said to impinge itself on the consciousness very much at all, giving the air of being slightly unfinished, no fewer than three tracks being titled, er, Untitled, although one of them also has a title.
 Right.